 - 1. Load Growth.
 The average capital expenditure over the regulatory period will increase from an average expenditure of \$122.9M per annum during the 2002/03 to 2005/06 period to a forecast expenditure of \$146.0M per annum during the regulatory period, an increase of approximately 19%. - 2.
 Reliability.
-The capital expenditure over the regulatory period will increase from an average expenditure of \$1.0M per annum from 2002/03 to 2005/06, to an average forecast expenditure of \$13.7M per annum during the regulatory period.
-This represents a large increase on a relatively new expenditure category. - 3.
-Asset Condition.
-The average capital expenditure for asset replacement due to poor condition over the regulatory period will increase from an
+The capital expenditure over the regulatory period will increase from an average expenditure of \$1.0M per annum from 2002/03 to 2005/06, to an average forecast expenditure of \$14.3M per annum during the regulatory period.
+This represents a large increase on a relatively new expenditure category.

-- average of \$8.4M per annum from 2002/03 to 2005/06, to a forecast expenditure of \$13.1M41 per annum, an increase of approximately 56%. - 4.
+- 3. Asset Condition.
+The average capital expenditure for asset replacement due to poor condition over the regulatory period will increase from an average of \$9.4M per annum from 2002/03 to 2005/06, to a forecast expenditure of \$26.2M per annum, representing a substantial increase. - 4.
 Safety, Environment and Statutory.
-The average capital expenditure over the regulatory period will increase from an average of \$9.8M per annum from 2002/03 to 2005/06, to a forecast expenditure of \$38.9M per annum during the regulatory period, an increase of 192%.
+The average capital expenditure over the regulatory period will increase from an average of \$14.9M per annum from 2002/03 to 2005/06, to a forecast expenditure of \$40.1M per annum during the regulatory period, an increase of 270%.